 - Significant scholarship opportunities

 - Two-week International Study Abroad trip at the conclusion of the MBA program

 - Valuable enrichment activities during senior year of undergraduate studies

 Year 4: Take engineering courses as scheduled.
 Indicate your intention to apply by completing the Engineering/MBA dual degree pre-application form.
 By January 15th, submit graduate school application to the MBA program and satisfy the MBA Admissions Requirements.
 Make sure to select the "MBA/Engineering" option in the program-specific box on your application.
 The College of Engineering also requires a separate one-page essay on your motivations in wanting to be part of this program which can be emailed to Kim Sayre, Engineering/MBA Dual Degree Program Director.

 Year 5: One Year MBA program, Project Connect internship experience and the two-week international study abroad at the conclusion of the MBA program.

 - The Engineering/MBA Dual Degree Selection Committee will review applications and invite selected candidates for an interview.
 Fifteen candidates will initially be selected for the Engineering/MBA dual degree program (typically in early February).
-Each candidate will receive a $20K scholarship towards the One Year MBA tuition, plus a scholarship for the two week international study abroad experience.
+Each candidate will receive a $25K scholarship towards the One Year MBA tuition (2019 cohort).

 - Candidates that are not selected into the Engineering/MBA dual degree program can still be considered for admission into the One Year MBA program and funding from the general MBA scholarship budget (if funds are still available).